Close

 Inclusions Read More

 • All meals, from lunch on Day 1 until lunch on Day 6.
-(Meals included indicated as B=Breakfast, L=Lunch, D=Dinner)

-• All transport throughout the trip starting and finishing in Aviemore (or Fort William on request).
+• All transport throughout the trip, starting and finishing in Aviemore (or Fort William on request).

-• All specialist sea kayaking equipment, including sea kayaks, waterproof cags and buoyancy aids
+• All specialist sea kayaking equipment, including sea kayaks, waterproof cags, and buoyancy aids.

-• The services of our experienced and knowledgeable sea kayak guides throughout your trip (guide ration 1:4).
+• The services of our experienced and knowledgeable sea kayak guides throughout your trip (guide ration 1:4)

-Trip Grading Read More
+Grading Read More

 Blue Graded 4-6

-Our blue graded sea kayaking trips are suitable for fit paddlers with a minimum of 5 full days of sea kayaking experience and a basic level of technical competence.
+Our blue graded sea kayaking trips are suitable for fit paddlers with a minimum of five full days of sea kayaking experience and a basic level of technical competence.
 You can expect 6/7 hours of sea kayaking each day, with plenty of breaks onshore to stretch your legs.
 You will also be asked to assist with carrying the boats to and from the water, working as a team.

 The kayaking will be in coastal waters with few open crossings, but you can expect to be paddling in some choppier conditions during the trip.
 This may be in winds of Force 3 (up to 18km/h).
 On the higher Blue grade trips, you may be paddling in more exposed areas and encounter stronger winds up to Force 4 (up to 30km/h) and breaking waves.